sabeeshvk/sabeeshvk.github.io/_posts/2024-03-17-java-memory-tunings.md

 layout: post
 ---

-# Containarized Applications
+# Motivation

+Recent years have seen tremendous growth in enterprise Java applications being modularized into  microservices.
+These services deployed as containarized application on Kubernetes (k8s), on premise or on K8s installations on cloud providers like EKS (AWS), AKS (Azure), GKE (Google cloud) etc.

+## Assumptions
+- A container is primarily dedicated to the java application
+- Below settings are speicified primarily specified keeping on-premise k8s installations in mind, with focus on low latency
+- Absolute memory

+## Settings
-Here are some java settings that can be used on containairized applications
+Here are some java settings that can be used

 ```
+-XX:+UseG1GC XX:+DisableExplicitGC
--XX:+UseG1GC -XX:+PrintGCDetails  -XX:+PrintGCDateStamps -XX:+PrintHeapAtGC  -verbosegc -XX:+UseStringDeduplication  -XX:InitialRAMPercentage=50.0 -XX:MaxRAMPercentage=50.0
+-XX:+PrintGCDetails  -XX:+PrintGCDateStamps -XX:+PrintHeapAtGC  -verbosegc
+-XX:+UseStringDeduplication -XX:InitialRAMPercentage=50.0 -XX:MaxRAMPercentage=50.0 -XX:NativeMemoryTracking=sumary
 -XX:+PrintFlagsFinal
 ```